irkartik/OurNoticeBoardv2.0/README.md

 An Upgraded version of OurNoticeBoard app (github.com/rajujha373/OutNoticeBoard) which can be used as a virtual notice board for you and your colleagues.
 Now you can decide which note shall be visible to others and which shall be just for you.

+<i>Any contributions from you guys are welcome.
+Just fork this repository, make changes in the code and create a pull request, I will merge the changes if it seems interesting. :)</i>

 # Requirements (that shall be installed in your system)
 1. Git
 2. virtualenv